Sick of Being Angry? Time to Act!

 Get involved with BAM!
 Advocate for progressive ideas and help us create a strong ground game for elections in 2022.

-Join our Social Media team: If you're a regular on Facebook, Twitter, or Instagram, join the BAM social media team and post regularly about the issues you care about.
+Join our Social Media team: Last year, BAM's Facebook posts drew hundreds of new people to our website to consult our 2020 Election guide.
+The broader audience we can attract on social media, the more effectively we can reach voters across Duval County.
+If you're a regular on Facebook, Twitter, or Instagram, join the BAM social media team and post regularly about the issues you care about.
 Email John Weldon to learn more.

 Help us build BAM.
 Attend our meetings and events, invite your friends & forward our emails.
 BAM holds monthly gatherings with guest speakers on national, state and local topics of importance to progressive voters.
 Check out our upcoming events.